stepheneb/lab-grapher/README.md

 ## Building ##

-Prerequisites
+Before you can build...

 1. You'll need [Node](http://nodejs.org/), if you don't have it already.
 2. Once you have node, run `npm install`.

-To build, just run `npm run build`.
+Once you have those, you can build with `npm run build`.

 ## Dependencies ##